Monday, January 2, 2012

 Leaving Ghana and "How It Was"

 Before I left Ghana I learned the organization I worked for was planning to open a site in Cape Town, South Africa.
-I offered to work on the set-up of the site since I'd be there anyway.
-So, from September through October I spent a weekend in Johannesburg, a week in Durban, a week around Mbabane, Swaziland (was stranded there because of the public transportation drivers' riots), and four weeks in Cape Town.
-Three of those four weeks I worked on contract for my former employer.
-I met with over one dozen community partners and set up the projects, accommodation and excursions, reporting to the organization's management team each week.
-The site's Country Director flew into Cape Town today, over three weeks after I left.
-I've made the batter, rolled it out and placed the cookie cutters.
-All he has to do is press firmly, lift the cut-out shapes and put them in the oven before January 2012, when the site officially launches.
+I offered to help set up the site, knowing that I would be visiting the country anyway.
+So, in September and October I spent a weekend in Johannesburg, a week in Durban, a week around Mbabane, Swaziland (and was stranded there because of the public transportation drivers' riots), and four weeks in Cape Town.